LighthouseUK/jerboa/README.md

 ```
 With the exception of the `type` key, these are all standard jinja2 configuration options. `type` refers to a jerboa
 renderer class (found in `renderers.py`).
 You can extend these or create your own.
+If you do create your own, you obviously won't need to use the jinja2 config options.

 For more information about how to configure jinja2, refer to the docs at (http://jinja.pocoo.org/docs/dev/api/#basics)